BC-CSCI-1102-F18-MW/ps0.5/README.md

 5. In the search box that appears, enter ``platformio-ide-terminal``.
 Click Install button for ``platform-ide-terminal``, and wait for installation to complete.

-### Part 5: Getting a local copy of the repository from GitHub
+### Part 5: Get a local copy of the repository from GitHub

 1. In Atom, go to ``Packages -> Command Palette -> Toggle``.